PrimalMyst/Books/codex/world-building/league-system.md

 - **Social Data**: Friend lists, guild memberships (online leagues only)

 ### What Doesn't Transfer
-- **League-Specific Currency**: mystical essences unique to that league
+- **Instance-Specific Currency**: mystical essences unique to that reality instance
-- **Temporary Buffs**: League mechanic bonuses that expire
+- **Temporary Enhancements**: Instance-specific bonuses that don't carry over
-- **Seasonal Rankings**: Ladder positions and race records
+- **Seasonal Rankings**: Performance records within specific instances
 - **Instance Progress**: Partially completed dungeons or raids

 ## Lore Integration

 ### Narrative Justification
-The league system is explained through **mystical Cycle Theory**:
+The reality instance system is explained through **cosmic breathing patterns**:

-- **Current Leagues**: Represent active timeline branches being explored
+- **Current Instances**: Represent the active reality configuration being experienced
-- **Standard Eternal**: The "true" timeline that emerges from successful resolutions
+- **Standard Eternal**: A stable baseline reality configuration for established practitioners
-- **Offline Eternal**: Parallel dimension bubbles for individual mist-walker training
+- **Offline Eternal**: Personal reality pockets for individual mist-walker development

 ### World Continuity
-- Each league represents a different approach to resolving mystical crises
+- Each reality instance represents a different cosmic configuration with unique challenges and opportunities
-- Successful leagues contribute knowledge to the greater timeline
+- All instances exist within the natural breathing of cosmic forces, with transitions guided by Myrielle
 - Failed or incomplete leagues become "mystical echoes" that may resurface
 - Veterans in Standard Eternal mentor new mist-walkers based on their experience